mostav02/me_cleaner_wiki/How-does-it-work?.md

 Since me_cleaner modifies a very fundamental part of an Intel system, it is reasonable to be worried about such modification.
 Here I'm explaining what this script does, and how.

+You can also watch my talk with Igor Skochinsky at the 34C3, [Intel ME: Myths and reality](https://media.ccc.de/v/34c3-8782-intel_me_myths_and_reality) (the me_cleaner part starts at min 30:00).

 ## Sources

 The basic informations about Intel ME were provided by: